Steel, Wood, and Honey in Balance

 Generate Random Svertan Names

-Formation: While some of the cities of Svertheim have existed for a millenium, initially united under the first Svertan Theuda, Maghnus Serdheim, who conquered the land in the wake of the falling Urul Imperium, repelling Vandaran raiders and monsters alike.
+Formation: Some of the cities of Svertheim have existed for a millenium, initially united under the first Svertan Theuda, Maghnus Serdheim, who conquered the land in the wake of the falling Urul Imperium, repelling Vandaran raiders and monsters alike.
 Serdheims lineage ruled for centuries before the alliance fell into chaos during a period of intense Vandaran aggression.
-The current alliance of the cities under a single authority only occurred a couple hundred years ago, resulting from the rise of the charismatic and powerful Theuda Sigurd.
-Sigurd united the Svertans first by pushing back the alliance of Vandar invaders and then by organizing governance, trade, conquering local aggressors, and establishing a common law for the land.
+The current alliance of the cities under a single, non-hereditary, authority only occurred a couple hundred years ago, resulting from the rise of the charismatic and powerful Theuda Kurda Sigurd.
+Sigurd united the Svertans first by pushing back the alliance of Vandar invaders and then by organizing governance, trade, conquering local aggressors, and reestablishing a common law for the land.

 A vast land of dense forests populated by an alliance of city-states all set in the shadow of the treacherous Sword Peaks.
 A frigid and dangerous land with hardy people who use cunning, hard work and sheer will to survive.
 Svertheim is know for its fortified settlement-cities, some hundreds or thousands of years old.
 These are bastions of civilization in seemingly endless wilderness.
 Svertheims power comes from a robust economy of farming, foresting, and mining, all of which are under constant threat of attack by savages, monsters, and bandits.
 As a result, Svertan rulers are largely disinterested in the broader politics of the world.